heysweet/car-map-challenge/README.md

 ### tripStorage.js

 `tripStorage` efficiently retrieves coordinates which are likely candidates to be located within a target polygon by using a BST and using the latitudes as the key to get a pool of coordinates which exist only in the same general verticality.
 I chose to use a [red-black tree module](https://www.npmjs.com/package/redblack) as a simple solution to ensure a self-balancing BST and efficient lookup.
 I also chose to use tripStorage as a singleton, self-containing the only possible BST, to avoid generating multiple massive trees.
+The choice to put this server-side was to reduce the amount of data the server needed to send to the clients.

 ### poly.js